Letting of student apartments owned by the Student Union of the University of Helsinki (HYY)

 Who can apply for student housing?

-Applications for student housing can be made by full-time students studying for an undergraduate degree at the University of Helsinki.
+Applications for student housing can be made by full-time students studying for a Bachelor’s or Master’s degree at the University of Helsinki.
 The progress of studies is checked at the time of signing the tenancy agreement, when the agreement is renewed, when the right of residence is checked, and whenever you deal with the office.
 Please note!
 No pets are allowed in the apartments.

 Student housing properties